Bethenny Frankel’s ‘RHONY’ Fans React Harshly After April Fools Joke

-Bethenny Frankel doesn’t really care about what people say in relation to her, her business and her divorce.
+Bethenny Frankel doesn’t really care about what people say about her, her business, and her divorce.
 And she doesn’t really care about people’s opinions when it comes to her look.
-A few years ago, Frankel chopped off her long hair and she debuted a much shorter look, which looked like Luann de Lesseps’ hair.
+A few years ago, Frankel chopped off her long hair, and she debuted a much shorter look, which looked like Luann de Lesseps’ hair.
 And now, Bethenny may have chopped her hair off even more, as she shared a picture of herself with a much shorter haircut.
 And the haircut isn’t exactly flattering, as it does age her quite a bit.

 According to a new tweet, Bethenny Frankel revealed that she had chopped her hair off for the new season of The Real Housewives of New York, which airs this upcoming Wednesday.
 However, some of her fans were quick to pick up on the fact that it was April 1st when she shared the new look and that she would never actually cut off her hair and share the picture that she shared.
 Upon further investigation, it appears that the photo is indeed edited.